 Are you struggling with a problem right now?
 Need someone to talk to?
 If so, you are not alone.
 Everyone faces issues and everyone needs help getting through their issues.
 No one was ever meant to face life’s challenges alone.
-Talk with a trusted, live HopeCoach that is ready to listen and chat with you privately about whatever issue you may be facing.
+Talk with a trusted, live HopeCoach who is ready to listen and chat with you privately about whatever issue you may be facing.
 Don’t wait any longer.
 Register now and log in from this web page.

 At TheHopeLine, you can call and talk one-on-one with someone who cares.
 Our trained HopeCoaches are ready to listen and walk you through any problem you may be facing.